lucendio/lecture-devops-infos/content/exercises/automate-system-configuration.md

 ## Prerequisites

 * Configuration Management tool is installed (e.g. Ansible, but note [on Windows, it's only supported to run in WSL](https://docs.ansible.com/ansible/latest/user_guide/windows_faq.html#can-ansible-run-on-windows))
-* virtual machine with SSH access - either locally or in the cloud (see tutorials [Spin up a virtual machine locally]({{< relref "./spin-up-virtual-machine-locally" >}}) or [Allocate a virtual machine in the cloud]({{< relref "./allocate-virtual-machine-in-cloud" >}}))
+* virtual machine with SSH access - either locally or in the cloud (see exercises [Spin up a virtual machine locally]({{< relref "./spin-up-virtual-machine-locally" >}}) or [Allocate a virtual machine in the cloud]({{< relref "./allocate-virtual-machine-in-cloud" >}}))